 Washington's ocean resources provide recreational opportunities, maintain cultural identities, and support a stunning array of wildlife.
 They support many different uses that benefit the economies of nearby communities as well as the entire state.
 Washingtonians depend on ocean resources, now and into the future.

 It is important for Washington to protect, understand, and manage these ocean resources.
 We are working with partners across the state to solve critical issues facing these resources and coastal communities.
 We provide community assistance, collaborate on ocean management, and lead and guide ocean planning and policy.

 We oppose allowing offshore oil drilling on Washington's coast

-Offshore leasing activities simply do not meet our state's vision for a sustainable, prosperous future.
-We cannot afford to put our coastal fishing and shellfish aquaculture, tourism and recreation, international maritime shipping, and military training activities at any further risk.
+Offshore leasing activities simply do not meet the state's vision for a sustainable, prosperous future.
+We can't afford to put coastal fishing and shellfish aquaculture, tourism and recreation, international maritime shipping, and military training activities at any further risk.